Category:

 Early Life

-When he was fifteen, he began his secondary education at Clarkebury Methodist High School, which was one of the largest Western-styled institutions for Africans in the Eastern Cape Province.
+When he was 15, Nelson began his secondary education at Clarkebury Methodist High School, which was one of the largest Western-styled institutions for Africans in the Eastern Cape Province.
 In 1939, he went to the University of Fort Hare to obtain a Bachelor of Arts degree, and he studied English, anthropology, politics, and native administration.
 He was active in the school community, taking up ballroom dancing, performing in the drama society's productions, and teaching Bible studies.
 He was suspended from the university after participating in a boycott over the poor quality of food and did not return to finish his degree.
 Instead, he moved to Johannesburg and enrolled at the University of South Africa in order to finish his education.
 After earning his Bachelor of Arts degree, he decided to pursue a career in law.

 Mandela enrolled at University of the Witwatersrand to pursue his law degree, and as the only black student, he was a frequent target of racism.
 Around this time, he began to believe that South Africans should have the right to political self-determination.
 By 1948, he was actively supporting anti-apartheid measures through boycotts and strikes.
 His involvement in politics and activism distracted from his studies, and he did not receive a law degree.
-In 1950, he became president of the African National Congress (ANC) and was also elected president of the ANCYL.
+In 1950, Nelson became president of the African National Congress (ANC) and was also elected president of the ANCYL.
 While he had previously been opposed to communism, his attraction to it grew after reading the literature of Karl Marx and Vladimir Lenin.
 In 1952, he got a job at the H.M.
-Basner law firm, and he along with other anti-apartheid activists started to prepare for their Defiance Campaign against Unjust Laws.
+Basner law firm, and Mandela and other anti-apartheid activists started to prepare for their Defiance Campaign against Unjust Laws.
 The campaign was intended to follow a path of peaceful resistance and was inspired by Mahatma Gandhi.
-In the summer of 1952, he was arrested and convicted of statutory communism, which was a charge often brought against anti-apartheid figures.
+In the summer of 1952, Nelson was arrested and convicted of statutory communism, which was a charge often brought against anti-apartheid figures.
 He received a sentence of nine months of hard labor, which was suspended for two years.
 The next year, he obtained his law degree and opened the nation's only African-run law firm.

 Nelson Mandela